Table of Contents

 Thinking straight doesn't happen right away, but it is within your reach.

-In fact, you already have what you need.
+In fact, you already have what you need, as you will soon learn.

 What a phrase: "Think straight."